One Nation Under God?

 Is America On The Verge Of A Spiritual Meltdown?

 Is America in trouble with God?
 Have we abandoned our faith in the Creator?
-Unfortunately, there is serious evidence that suggest we are nearing a spiritual meltdown that may have already begun.
+Unfortunately, there is serious evidence that suggests we are nearing a spiritual meltdown that may have already begun.
 The moral and spiritual health of America is anemic and in rapid decline.
 Ungodliness is in and godliness is out.
 Part of the problem stems from our lack of Biblical knowledge and intimacy with God.
 Although many Americans own Bibles, most of us know very little about what is actually written in the Scriptures because we seldom read the book.
 The danger of not knowing God’s wisdom and counsel dangerously exposes us to being deceived and believing just about anything.
 Our unenlightened minds grow darker as the light of His word is shut out.
 Consequently, what was once easily identified as ungodliness now seems acceptable behavior.

 According to Barna Group’s 2014 research information, America’s lack of biblical knowledge is astounding by comparison.
 Over 88% of American households reported owning a Bible and approximately 87% of Americans say their faith is very important.
 While this seems huge, something is wrong.
 Only 56% of Americans believe the Bible is truly inspired by God with no errors and only 37% find time to read the Bible once a week.
 Even more revealing, only 36% of Americans attend church on a regular basis while about 19% of Americans say they read the Bible about 4 times a week.
 It appears that only about 19% of us are actually engaged in regular Bible reading.